bsu-cs222-fall21-dll/Final-Project-Hua-Caige-Jay/README.md

 The final project by Hua, Caige, Jay
 0.3.0

-We have warnings for some while loops as they are always true, we break them using the break; function

 When first running program... /
 Enter '1' for Teacher /
 Enter Teacher ID /